dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3330: Cultural fusion can bring both benefits and drawbacks.
+### T3330: Cultural fusion can have negative consequences.

 |Support|
 |---|